-Our Board of Directors has fixed the close of business on Monday, December 8, 2014, as the record date for the determination of stockholders entitled to notice of and to vote at this annual meeting and at any adjournment or postponement thereof.
+We intend to mail these materials on or about December 11, 2015 to all stockholders of record entitled to vote at the annual meeting.
+Our Board of Directors has fixed the close of business on Monday, December 7, 2015, as the record date for the determination of stockholders entitled to notice of and to vote at this annual meeting and at any adjournment or postponement thereof.

-Important Notice Regarding the Availability of Proxy Materials for the Stockholders' Meeting to be held on Thursday, February 12, 2015 at 11:00 a.m. local time at the Hilton McLean Tysons Corner at 7920 Jones Branch Drive, McLean, Virginia 22102
+Important Notice Regarding the Availability of Proxy Materials for the Stockholders' Meeting to be held on Thursday, February 11, 2016 at 11:00 a.m. local time at the corporate headquarters of The Gladstone Companies, 1521 Westbranch Drive, Suite 100, McLean, Virginia 22102

-The proxy statement and annual report to stockholders are also available at www.proxyvote.com.
+The proxy statement and annual report to stockholders are also available at $\underline{www.proxyvote.com}.$